hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `oidc_issuer_url` - The OIDC issuer URL that is associated with the cluster.

 * `node_resource_group` - The auto-generated Resource Group which contains the resources for this Managed Kubernetes Cluster.

-Changing this forces a new resource to be created.
+* `node_resource_group_id` - The ID of the Resource Group containing the resources for this Managed Kubernetes Cluster.

 * `network_profile` - A `network_profile` block as defined below.